Folklore of Romania

-The folklore of Romania is the collection of traditions of the Romanians.
+The folklore of Romania (and of Moldova) is the collection of traditions of the Romanians.
 A feature of Romanian culture is the special relationship between folklore and the learned culture, determined by two factors.
 First, the rural character of the Romanian communities resulted in an exceptionally vital and creative traditional culture.
-Folk creations (the best known is the ballad Miorița) were the main literary genre until the 18th century.
+Folk creations (the best known is the ballad Miorița) were the main literary genre until the 18^{th} century.
 They were both a source of inspiration for cultivated creators and a structural model.
 Second, for a long time learned culture was governed by official and social commands and developed around courts of princes and boyars, as well as in monasteries.

 Overview

 Creation of the world

 Stories suggest God made the Earth with the help of animals, while the Devil was trying to thwart his plans.
 In the majority of versions, before the earth existed, a boundless ocean called Apa Sâmbetei was the abode of God and the Devil, seen as master and servant rather than equals.
 In these stories the Devil goes by the name "Nefârtatul" and is the somewhat foolish brother of God in folk versions of stories.
 These stories appear not only in Romanian folklore, but also in those of Aromanian, Slavic Macedonian and Bulgarian folklore.
 Upon deciding to create the Earth, God sent the Devil to bring a handful of clay from the ground of the World Ocean in his holy name.
 The Devil set forth and tried to bring it to the surface in his name instead, but could not succeed until he brought it up in the name of God.
 As this piece of clay grew into the Earth, God laid himself down to sleep.
 The Devil tried to push him over the side, but the ever-expanding Earth would hinder that.
 After trying to throw God off the Earth in every one of the four cardinal directions, he shied away from the cross he drew in the ground himself.